A Forest and Bird Warkworth Project

 Tackling such problems requires international and national action.
 It is also well recognised that local people can make a positive contribution in helping to protect and improve their local shorelines for future generations.

-This belief underpins the aims and purpose of the Snells Shoreline Conservation Community.
+This belief underpins the aims and purpose of the Snells Conservation.
 As a group, it wants to operate as a force of change that helps and enables the local community to protect and improve the shoreline of Snells Beach.

 Tautoko – Waiho i te toipoto, kaua I te toiroa.